jeremy-rodrguez/jeremy-rodrguez/README.md

 ### Hi there!
 I'm Jeremy 👋

+I'm a former community manager in property management turned software engineer and recent graduate from Flatiron School.
+I have 4+ years of Sales and Customer Service experience juxtaposed with strong interpersonal skills and authenticity.

+<i>Listen, not just hear</i>

 <!--
 **jeremy-rodrguez/jeremy-rodrguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.